Build trust with a sitter - Housesitting

 1. Use a housesitting site.
 Most housesitting sites screen potential sitters upon sign-up for ID, proof of their primary residence, bank account and liability insurance.
 Some also offer criminal record checks.
 If not then ...

-2. Ask your sitter for a police check, or a "certificate of good conduct", ideally renewed once a year.
+2. Ask your sitter for a police check, or a "certificate of good conduct".

 3. Read sitters' reviews.
 Many housesitting sites have a review system in place that allows hosts to assess sitters' reliability, cleanliness and pet care competence.
 This creates a dynamic of openness and accountability.
-While most sitters are keen on receiving positive reviews, hosts benefit by choosing a sitter that others have deemed trustworthy.
+Most sitters are keen on receiving positive reviews, and hosts benefit by choosing a sitter that others have deemed trustworthy.

 5. Get to know your prospective sitter and discuss all essentials in advance.
-Some hosts prefer to meet candidates in person, others are happy to skype.
-My own inital contacts with hosts were 50% in person, 50% via skype.
+Some hosts prefer to meet candidates in person, others are happy to have a video call.

 Back to content | Back to main menu